perfanalytics/pose2sim/README.md

 <br>

 > [!IMPORTANT]
-> If you like it, ⭐ please leave a star ⭐ on the [GitHub repository](https://github.com/perfanalytics/pose2sim)!\
+> If you like it, ⭐ please leave a star ⭐ on the [Pose2Sim GitHub repository](https://github.com/perfanalytics/pose2sim)!\
 > This project is completely free: this is your chance to support the project and make it more visible to the community.

 > [!IMPORTANT]